 I'm at the point now that I would settle for a debt ceiling plan that yes has budget cuts in it including in defense but everywhere in the Federal Government.
 That has entitlement reform in a way that doesn't hurt anyone that actually needs those programs.
 And I would accept just closing tax loopholes: over 3000 of them according to the Bowles-Simpson Debt Commission.
 We could raise 100B$ a year or more to pay down the debt and deficit, just by closing the loopholes.

 With a good tax reform plan, we wouldn't need to raise taxes on anyone to pay down the budget deficit and get the national debt under control.
 For example we could still keep the Home Mortgage Deduction, but end that deduction for second homes like vacation homes.
 We could raise a lot of revenue there, as well as wiping out fraud in Unemployment Insurance.
 Like for people collecting it, but not actively looking for work, or ending Food Stamps for people who aren't eligible for it.
 Or overpayments in Medicare and Medicaid.

 We can reform our entitlement programs without hurting people that actually need them.
 Requiring wealthy people to pay more into Social Security and Medicare and collecting less of it.
 And use those savings to help pay down the debt and deficit.

-I believe Speaker Boehner is trying to put together a proposal that could get more support then previous Debt Proposals from the House.
-And that Leader Reid is trying to see where the actual support for these Debt Proposals are especially in the Senate.
+I believe Speaker Boehner is trying to put together a proposal that could get more support than previous debt proposals from the House.
+And that Leader Reid is trying to see where the actual support for these debt proposals are especially in the Senate.
 Including on his own proposal which he finally put on the table.